machawk1/log/_drafts/2022-12-30-year-in-review.md

 ![ASIST Logo >](/assets/2022-12-30/asist.jpeg){: .logo}

 On the dissemination front, Deanna Zarrillo ([@zarrillogical](https://twitter.com/zarrillogical)) from CCI's [Scholarly Communication Lab](https://www.cs.drexel.edu/~ey86/lab.html) presented our work on an NSF Science of Science: Discovery, Communication, and Impact grant; lead by CCI's [Dr. Erjia Yan](https://www.cs.drexel.edu/~ey86/) ([@erjiayan](erjiayan)), at the [Association for Information Science and Technology (ASIS&T) Annual Meeting 2022](https://www.asist.org/am22/) in Pittsburgh, PA.
-The [paper](https://asistdl.onlinelibrary.wiley.com/doi/abs/10.1002/pra2.664), "Collecting Diachronic Affiliation Data for Faculty at HBCUs Using Memento", described some our efforts at exploring the phenomena of Brain Drain from Historically Black Colleges and Universities (HBCUs) by intially leveraging web archives.
+The [paper](https://asistdl.onlinelibrary.wiley.com/doi/abs/10.1002/pra2.664), "Collecting Diachronic Affiliation Data for Faculty at HBCUs Using Memento", described some our efforts at exploring the phenomena of Brain Drain from Historically Black Colleges and Universities (HBCUs) by initially leveraging web archives.

 ![ISKO 2022 Logo >](/assets/2022-12-30/isko-2022.jpeg){: .logo}

-While still completing her MS prior to joining the PhD program, Hyung Wook Choi and I published a poster, "Examining Existing Approaches Toward Semantic Disambiguation" at the International Society for Knowledge Organization (ISKO) Conference 2022 in Allborg, Denmark in July.
+While still completing her MS prior to joining the PhD program, Hyung Wook Choi and I published a poster, "Examining Existing Approaches Toward Semantic Disambiguation" at the International Society for Knowledge Organization (ISKO) Conference 2022 in Aalborg, Denmark in July.

 ![JCDL 2022 Logo >](/assets/2022-12-30/jcdl-2022.jpeg){: .logo}